Cem Erman

-Cem Erman, born Süleyman Faik Durgun (1947 – 7 August 2011) was a Turkish film actor.
+Cem Erman (born Süleyman Faik Durgun; 1947 – 7 August 2011) was a Turkish film actor.
 His father's side was originally from Mersin and his mother's side was from Halep.
-He had also two more brothers and sisters.
-He was the youngest in the family.
-In 2007 he married Sevim Demiroğlu, then shortly after their marriage, they got divorced.
+In 2007 he married Sevim Demiroğlu, then shortly after their marriage, they divorced.
 After a while they start having a relationship again and till his death the couple were together.
 He died while he was reading a book.
 He was buried in Kabasakal Cemetery.

 Overview

-His career in the show business started in 1973 as he reached the third place in a competition supported by Ses dergisi (a Turkish magazine).
+His career in the show business started in 1973 as he reached the third place in a competition supported by the Ses magazine.

-He performed in more than 100 Turkish films, and also His character has been used also in comics for both Turkish news papers Saklambaç and Kelebek.
+He performed in more than 100 Turkish films, and also His character has been used also in comics for both Turkish newspapers Saklambaç and Kelebek.
 He has never been paid properly during his acting career according to his statement when he was interviewed about his earning.

 Filmography

-He has acted in these following Turkish films:
+He has acted in numerous Turkish films: